Operating Cumulocity DataHub

 Offloading task The task name of the offloading pipeline, complemented by a status icon showing success or failure of the pipeline execution

-Runtime The runtime of the execution
+Runtime The execution runtime of the Dremio queries related to the offloading run

 Data scanned (MB) The amount of data the offloading query has read from the Operational Store of Cumulocity